Skip to content

 Study

 Students study the literature and culture of Athenian democracy with Lyceum professors and the American College of Greece faculty.
 Seminar readings include Thucydides, Aristophanes, Euripides and Plato, and lectures in classical Greek art, history, politics and drama.
-The seminars and lectures provided context for a series of ACG-planned excursions to Delphi, Sounion, Napflion, Olympia, Corinth, Mycenae and Epidaurus.
+The seminars and lectures provided context for a series of ACG-planned excursions to Delphi, Sounion, Nafplion, Olympia, Corinth, Mycenae and Epidaurus.

 Seminars